lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

         `rcs.yaml`

-        ```sh
+        ```yaml
         [ . . . ]
         command: ['bash', '-c']
         args:
-        - export OPENICF_OPTS="-Dconnectorserver.connectorServerName=$HOSTNAME [ . . . ]"
-          && /opt/openicf/bin/docker-entrypoint.sh jpda;
+        - /opt/openicf/bin/docker-entrypoint.sh jpda;
         [ . . . ]
         ```

     * Provide custom JDWP options at RCS launch.

-        Alternatively, you can include your (custom) JDWP options in the `OPENICF_OPTS` environment variable defined in your Kubernetes manifest.
+        You can define an `OPENICF_OPTS` environment variable in your Kubernetes manifest and include your custom JDWP options in its value.

         For example:

         `rcs.yaml`

-        ```sh
+        ```yaml
         [ . . . ]
+        env:
+        - name: OPENICF_OPTS
+          value: "-agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n"
+        [ . . . ]
+        ```

+        Alternatively, if you need to define RCS' JVM options dynamically, the command that calls the `/opt/openicf/bin/docker-entrypoint.sh` script in your Kubernetes manifest can be used for exporting (or updating) the `OPENICF_OPTS` environment variable prior to starting the RCS.

+        For example:

+        `rcs.yaml`

+        ```yaml
+        [ . . . ]
+        spec:
+          containers:
+          - image:  rcs
+            name: rcs
           command: ['bash', '-c']
           args:
-        - export OPENICF_OPTS="-Dconnectorserver.connectorServerName=$HOSTNAME [ . . . ]
+          - export OPENICF_OPTS="$OPENICF_OPTS -Dconnectorserver.connectorServerName=$HOSTNAME [ . . . ]
             -agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n"
             && /opt/openicf/bin/docker-entrypoint.sh;
           [ . . . ]
         ```

-    * Provide (custom) JDWP options at runtime.

-        You can dynamically apply an environment variable to your RCS containers by using [kubectl set env](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#set) command.
-With this command, you can update `JAVA_OPTS` for the JVM running in the containers.
+        Adding the `$OPENICF_OPTS ` default to the export command will allow for extending the variable defined at the container level, either in the Kubernetes manifest file or, as will be shown later, in the Kubernetes cluster.

         For example:

+        ```yaml
+        [ . . . ]
+        spec:
+          containers:
+          - image:  rcs
+            name: rcs
+            command: ['bash', '-c']
+            args:
+            - export OPENICF_OPTS="$OPENICF_OPTS -Dconnectorserver.connectorServerName=$HOSTNAME [ . . . ]"
+              && /opt/openicf/bin/docker-entrypoint.sh;
+            env:
+            - name: OPENICF_OPTS
+              value: "-agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n"
+        [ . . . ]
+        ```

+        > In the case of attaching a debugger to RCS deployed within a Kubernetes cluster, you can leave the host information out of the `address` option, and thus limit the debugger connection to be made only from `localhost` in JDK 9+, which will be aligned with the RCS' JDWP defaults.

+    In addition, in a Kubernetes cluster, you can add, update, or remove an environment variable using [kubectl set env](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#set) command.
+This way, you can add or update the `OPENICF_OPTS` variable with your custom JDWP options at runtime; doing so will automatically restart the container(s), and the updated `OPENICF_OPTS` content will be applied to the JVM options in the RCS container(s) after restart.

+    For example:

     `Terminal`

     ```sh
-        $ kubectl set env statefulsets/rcs -c rcs JAVA_OPTS="$JAVA_OPTS -agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n"
+    $ kubectl set env statefulsets/rcs -c rcs OPENICF_OPTS="-agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n"
     ```

-        > If you use [Skaffold](https://skaffold.dev/docs/), updating `JAVA_OPTS` will restart your StatefulSet/Deployment.

-        You can check the updated environment with the `--list` option.
+    You can check the updated container environment with the `--list` option.

     For example:

     `Terminal`

     ```sh
     $ kubectl set env statefulsets/rcs -c rcs --list=true

+    OPENICF_OPTS=-agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n
     ```

-        ```
-        # StatefulSet rcs, container rcs
-        JAVA_OPTS= -agentlib:jdwp=transport=dt_socket,address=5005,server=y,suspend=n
-        ```

-        You can remove the variable and its effects with the (negative) `JAVA_OPTS-` option.
+    You can remove the variable and its effects defined at the container level with the (negative) `OPENICF_OPTS-` option.

     For example:

     `Terminal`

     ```sh
-        $ kubectl set env statefulsets/rcs -c rcs JAVA_OPTS-
+    $ kubectl set env statefulsets/rcs -c rcs OPENICF_OPTS-
     ```

-    In all cases, the JDWP address option is the remote JVM's TCP/IP port, to which your local debugger will eventually connect.
-It will be a _local to the RCS instance_ port, but to distinguish it from the port on the debugger machine, we will call it "remote".

-    > Optionally, you can include the host information in the address option, an IP or the `localhost` designation, to limit where the debugger connection could be made from; for example: `address=127.0.0.1:5005`.
-    >
-    > If you omit the host identifier in the Java Development Kit (JDK) 9 and above, the connection will be limited to `localhost`.
-In the older versions of JDK, if no host is specified, a connection would be allowed from any IP.
-To achieve the same behavior in JDK 9+, you can use a wildcard as the host value; for example, `address=*:5005`.
-It is considered the best practice, however, to limit connections to a specific IP.
-    >
-    > In the case of attaching a debugger to RCS deployed within a Kubernetes cluster, leaving the host information out, and thus limiting the debugger connection to localhost, is the easiest option and the one taken in the default JDWP options defined in ICF.
+    > The export command you defined in your RCS manifest will still work, and the corresponding JVM options will still take effect after container restarts.

-2. <a id="heading--developing-debugging-scripts-debugger-k8s-port" name="heading--developing-debugging-scripts-debugger-k8s-port"></a>Enable Debugging Port
+2. <a id="heading--developing-debugger-k8s-port" name="heading--developing-debugger-k8s-port"></a>Publishing Debugging Port

     [Back to Contents](#heading--contents)

-    You will need to allow your local debugger to communicate with the RCS process via the remote debugging port specified in the JDWP options.

-    Your RCS deployment and its debugging port are unlikely to be exposed externally.
+    Deployed in Kubernetes, your RCS deployment in the [Client mode](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/configure-server.html) and its debugging port are unlikely to be exposed externally.
 This means, you will need to let your debugger access the remote process by [forwarding connections made to a local port on your machine to a remote port on the RCS pods in your Kubernetes cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod).

     Here, the local port is the one you will use in your debugger configuration; the remote port is the one that you specified in the JDWP `address` option.
 In the following example, the "local" port is on the left and the "remote" one is on the right: